Spiny butterfly ray

 The spiny butterfly ray (Gymnura altavela)

-The spiny butterfly ray Gymnura altavela is one of 10 species of butterfly rays known worldwide(1).
-This species has a broad distribution range and is present along the eastern and western coast of the Atlantic Ocean, including the Mediterranean Sea, the Black Sea and the Madeira and Canary Islands(2).
+The spiny butterfly ray Gymnura altavela is one of 12 butterfly rays species known worldwide(1,2).
+This species has a broad distribution range and is present along the eastern and western coast of the Atlantic Ocean, including the Mediterranean Sea, the Black Sea and the Madeira and Canary Islands(1).

-The first case of a morphologic abnormality in the spiny butterfly ray is reported for an individual in the Canary Islands.
+The first cases of a morphologic abnormality in the spiny butterfly ray are documented for individuals off the Canary Islands.
 This is also the first time that an anomaly is reported for an elasmobranch species in its natural environment and for this class of fishes in the Canary Islands.

-An adult female spiny butterfly ray with an incomplete developed rostrum was observed in the Port of Sardina (Gáldar, Gran Canaria) during 2 consecutive years.
-This anomaly was caused by the by the lack of fusion of its right pectoral fin to the cranium, leaving an opening in the anterior part of the disc which is normally closed.
+An adult female spiny butterfly ray with an incomplete developed rostrum was observed in the Port of Sardina (Gáldar, Gran Canaria) during two consecutive years in 2007 and 2008.
+Ten years later, a juvenile female was observed in the Special Area of Conservation ‘Playa del Cabrón’ with the same malformation.
+These anomalies are characterized by the lack of fusion of its right pectoral fin to the cranium, leaving an opening in the anterior part of the disc which is normally closed.

-The lack of rostrum development makes that the individual has functional disadvantages in detecting and capturing preys, swimming, manoeuvrability and camouflage compared to normal developed individuals.
-Yet, it´s big size, and observations of preying, camouflage and locomotion during two years confirm that the individual was capable to compensate successfully for these handicaps.
+The lack of rostrum development makes that these individuals have functional disadvantages in detecting and capturing preys, swimming, manoeuvrability and camouflage compared to normal developed ones.
+Yet, the large size of the adult, and observations of preying, camouflage and locomotion during two years confirm that the individual was capable to compensate successfully for these handicaps.

 The exact causes for the anomaly are unknown to us, but they might have a genetic origin or due to an obstruction during the embryonic development.
 However, there is insufficient knowledge about the early development processes of butterfly rays and the factors that can affect it.
-No matter how, the reported case is remarkable for its striking similarity with the one from a butterfly ray species from India; the long-tailed butterfly ray G. poecilura.
+No matter how, both cases are remarkable for their striking similarity with the one from a butterfly ray species off India; the long-tailed butterfly ray G. poecilura.